What is the average gas bill and average electricity bill in the UK?

 A decade back, low-energy light bulbs were inefficient, expensive and terrible.
 Now they’re more efficient, cheaper and literally brilliant!
 With the exception of 100W replacement LEDS, they’re excellent value.
 Swapping an incandescent used for a couple of hours a day to an LED pays off in just over a year.

 The graph above charts the average gas and electricity prices in the UK in real terms, so we’ve controlled for inflation in it.
 What it shows is that between 2004 and 2014, the real price of a unit of gas shot up 115%, while electricity prices jumped 63%.

 Before you head off to the shop, make sure you know what fitting you need (B15?), what shape you want (universal?), how many lumens you need (800 lm?) as well as how many kelvin (3000K?).

-No matter which energy company you’re currently with, it’s always worth checking the market regularly to see if you could save money by switching.
+No matter which energy supplier you’re with, it’s always worth checking the market regularly, to see if you could save money by switching.

-If you are currently on a standard variable tariff (SVT), like much of the country, you are probably paying far too much for energy.
-In recent years the gap between the average Big Six standard variable tariff and the cheapest on the market has grown to over £250, creating what is effectively a two-tier market.
+If you’re on a standard variable tariff (SVT), like much of the country, you’re probably paying far too much for energy.
+In recent years, the gap between the average standard variable tariff and the cheapest on the market has grown to over £260 – creating what is effectively a two-tier market.

 *Source and notes for graphs and table

 1. Energy Trends and Energy Prices published 26 March 2020 by the Department for Business, Energy and Industrial Strategy.
 Covering data for the fourth quarter of 2019.
 (Estimates are based on fixed consumption of 13,600 kWh of Gas and 3,600 kWh of Electricity).

 Annual bill estimates calculated using the ‘standard user’ profile used by energy companies and price comparison sites.